fengshang1972/EPANETMSX2Manual/docs/2_framework.rst

 *Material Transport*
 ---------------------

-A water distribution system consists of pipes, pumps, valves, fittings and storage facilities that convey water from source points to consumers.
+A water distribution system consists of pipes, pumps, valves, fittings, and storage facilities that convey water from source points to consumers.
 This physical system is modeled as a network of links connected together at nodes in some particular branched or looped arrangement. :numref:`Figure_2_2` provides an example of a network representation